c-blake/bu/doc/vip.md

 For this application, since directory existence/permissions are so dynamic, it makes sense to not-present missing/blocked entries.
-One can do all at once (eg. lfreq|[ft](ft.md) -edX|vip, but since displayed lists are expected to be far smaller than input lists, we can do much better by only validating entries "on demand" (like [demand paging](https://en.wikipedia.org/wiki/Demand_paging) or other [lazy loading](https://en.wikipedia.org/wiki/Lazy_loading) systems) *just prior to rendering*.
+One can do all at once (eg. lfreq|[ft](ft.md) -edX|vip), but since *displayed lists are expected to be FAR SMALLER than input lists*, we can do much better by only validating entries "on demand" (like [demand paging](https://en.wikipedia.org/wiki/Demand_paging) or other [lazy loading](https://en.wikipedia.org/wiki/Lazy_loading) systems) *just prior to rendering*.
 Many might reach for a `vip --cdable`, but since `vip` is